-In 1993, the U.S. Congress passed a law requiring every state to establish a Medicaid estate recovery program.1 This means that in certain special cases, the South Carolina Department of Health and Human Services (SCDHHS) is forced to attempt to recoup costs associated with a deceased beneficiary's health care that was paid for by South Carolina Healthy Connections Medicaid.
+In 1993, the U.S. Congress passed a law requiring every state to establish a Medicaid estate recovery program.1 This means that in certain special cases, SCDHHS is forced to attempt to recoup costs associated with a deceased beneficiary's health care that was paid for by Medicaid.